-1. Introduction 4
+Introduction

-2. What decisions need to be made before launching the assessment?
-6
+1. What decisions need to be made before launching the assessment?7

-3. How to measure learning?
-9
+2. How to measure learning?
+11

-4. How to select schools and students?
-12
+3. How to select schools and students?15

-5. How to administer the assessment?
-14
+4. How to administer the assessment?

-6. How to create a database?
-16

-7. How to compute results?
 17

+5. How to create a database?

+6. How to compute results?

-8. How to communicate results?
-18
+7. How to communicate results?22

-9. What personnel and facilities are required?
-20
+8. What personnel and facilities are required?24

+9. How to make a budget?26

-10 .
-What are the main problems and challenges?
-22
+10. What are the main problems and challenges?

-11 Where to find more information?
-24
+Where to find more information?

-1. Introduction
+Introduction

-Learning is key for the people to achieve their full potential and for the social and economic development of the countries.
+earning is key for the people to achieve their full potential and for the social and economic development of the countries.
 Therefore, it is important for countries to know how much students are learning.

 To find out, strong learning assessments must be put in place.
-Countries implement national assessments for monitoring and supporting learning for all.
-This is done by administering assessments tests to measure what students know and can do with their knowledge.
-Assessments results are then used to inform educational policies and practices.
+Countries implement national assessments to monitor and support learning for all.
+This is done by administering assessment tests to measure what students know and can do with their knowledge.
+Assessment results are then used to inform educational policies and practices.

-The purpose of this document is to support countries to implement their national learning assessments.
-It does so by answering to the following questions:
+The purpose of this Quick Guide is to support countries to implement their national learning assessments.
+It does so by answering the following questions:

-- □ What decisions need to be made before launching the assessment?
+- What decisions need to be made before launching the assessment?

-- □ How to measure learning?
+- How to measure learning?

-- □ How to select schools and students?
+- How to select schools and students?

-- ☐ How to administer the assessment?
+- How to administer the assessment?

-- ☐ How to create a database?
+- How to create a database?

-- □ How to compute results?
+- How to compute results?

-- □ How to communicate results?
+- How to communicate results?

 - What personnel and facilities are required?

+- How to make a budget?

-- □ What are the main problems and challenges?
+- What are the main problems and challenges?

-Developing a national learning assessment is a long

-journey that requires political commitment, stable funding, and local technical capacity.
-Countries aiming to put in place their national learning assessments can greatly learn from the experience of other countries that are ahead on this journey.
-Mozambique offers a success story from a low income country that has been gradually implementing its national learning assessment (Box 1).
+Developing a national learning assessment is a long journey that requires political commitment, stable funding and local technical capacity.
+Countries implementing their first national learning assessment can learn a great deal from the experiences of other countries.
+Mozambique is a success story as a low-income country that has been gradually implementing its national learning assessment (see Box 1).